cognidox/OfficeToPDF/OfficeToPDF/README.txt

 Microsoft Office 2003, 2007, 2010, 2013 or 2016 documents to PDF from the
 command line.

-In order to run the tool, .net 4 and one of MS Office 2007, 2010, 2013 or 2016 must be installed.
+In order to run the tool, .net 4 and one of MS Office 2007, 2010, 2013, 2016 and 2019 must be installed and at least one printer device configured.

 It is distributed under the Apache License v2.0: http://opensource.org/licenses/apache2.0